semvijverberg/RGCPD/README.md

 The idea behind RG-CPD was to create a python package which can process 3-dimensional climate data, such that relationships based on correlation can be tested for causality.

 Causal inference metrics have been proven a valuable to go beyond defining a relationship based upon correlation.
-Autocorrelation, common driver and indirect drivers are very common in the climate system, and they lead to spurious (significant) correlations.
+Autocorrelation, common drivers and indirect drivers are very common in the climate system, and they lead to spurious (significant) correlations.
 Tigramite has been successfully applied to 1 dimensional time series in climate science (Kretschmer et al. 2016 https://doi.org/10.1175/JCLI-D-15-0654.1), in order to filter out these spurious correlations using conditional indepence tests (Runge et al. 2017 http://arxiv.org/abs/1702.07007).

 Within RG-CPD, the 1-d precursor time series are obtained by creating point-wise correlation maps and subsequently grouping adjacent significantly correlating gridcells together into precursor regions.
 These precursor regions are then converted into 1-d time series by taking a spatial mean (Kretschmer et al. 2017 https://doi.org/10.1002/2017GL074696).

 The final step is the same, where the 1-d time series are processed by Tigramite to extract the causal relationships.
-This requires thorough understanding of the method, see Runge et al. 2017 http://arxiv.org/abs/1702.07007) These 1d time series contain more information since they are spatially aggregated.
-The 1d time series of different precursor regions and subsequently tested for causality using the Tigramite package.
+This requires thorough understanding of the method, see Runge et al. 2017 http://arxiv.org/abs/1702.07007).
+These 1d time series contain more information since they are spatially aggregated.
+The 1d time series of different precursor regions are subsequently tested for causality using the Tigramite package (https://github.com/jakobrunge/tigramite).

 Installation